Predicting Networks Before They Happen: Experimentation on a Real-Time V2X Digital Twin: Acknowledgment

 \section{Acknowledgment}

-This work was partially supported by the European Union - Next Generation EU under the Italian National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.3,CUP D43C22003080001, partnership on “Telecommunications of the Future” (PE00000001 - program “RESTART”).
+This work was partially supported by the European Union - Next Generation EU under the Italian National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.3, CUP D43C22003080001, partnership on “Telecommunications of the Future” (PE00000001 - program “RESTART”).
+This work was also supported by Japan Science and Technology Agency (JST) as part of Adopting Sustainable Partnerships for Innovative Research Ecosystem (ASPIRE), Grant Number JPMJAP2517.